-Contesting Energy Discourses through Action Research (CEDAR) is a five-year project studying energy generation in Canada.
-Our focus is New Brunswick.
+Contesting Energy Discourses through Action Research (CEDAR) is a five-year project studying energy systems and energy transitions in Canada, with a focus on New Brunswick.

 Canadians are experiencing more high temperatures, wildfires, droughts, floods and other extreme weather events.
 Burning massive volumes of fossil fuels has changed the climate.
 Climate scientists are urging us to stop building new fossil fuel infrastructure and to rapidly reduce our fossil fuel use.